 If you create too many objects, especially non-reusable objects, in a structure that is more complicated than it need be, then you may end up by actually being less productive than you could be.
 Your code may be more difficult to read and understand and therefore more difficult to maintain, which then totally negates the benefits of using OOP in the first place.
 If you cannot use the facilities that OO languages provide and create cost-effective software, and more importantly, software that is more cost effective than what can be produced using non-OO languages, then as far as I am concerned you have failed.
 Those OO features were added to languages in order to provide certain benefits, and if your work does not show those benefits then as far as I am concerned you are doing it wrong.

 Anybody who says that OO programming is totally different from its procedural predecessors has been seriously misinformed.
 It is in fact exactly the same except for some minor differences.
 The code that you write to "do stuff" is fundamentally identical, with the only exception being how it is packaged.
-In procedural languages you wrap your code in plain functions, but with OO languages you have classes and methods, and classes provide access to new ways of sharing and reusing code - inheritance and polymorphism.
-It is this ability to provide an increase in reusability and therefore maintainability which is supposed to give OOP the edge over its procedural predecessors, but too many programmers think that there is some sort of magic involved in OOP and invent wierd sets of rules which, if not followed to their satisfaction, causes them to brand your code with what they regard as the ultimate insult - "That's not proper OO, that's procedural".
+In procedural languages you wrap your code in plain functions, but with OO languages you wrap both code (methods) and data (properties) into capsules called classes.
+The act of encapsulation provides new ways of sharing and reusing code - inheritance and polymorphism.
+It is this ability to provide an increase in reusability and therefore maintainability which is supposed to give OOP the edge over its procedural predecessors, but too many programmers think that there is some sort of magic involved in OOP and invent weird sets of rules which, if not followed to their satisfaction, causes them to brand your code with what they regard as the ultimate insult - "That's not proper OO, that's procedural".

 The following articles were written by me.